Rugby Championship Betting Tips

 Rugby Championship History

 The Rugby Championship competition originated as the Tri-Nations in 1996 and featured South Africa, New Zealand and Australia.
-A ten-year deal was announced worth £360 million in an attempt to create a competition on par with the Five Nations in Europe.
+A ten-year deal was announced worth £360 million in an attempt to create a competition on par with the Six Nations in Europe.

 New Zealand (All Blacks) dominated the inaugural Tri-Nations competition in 1996, winning all four of their games including a crushing 43-6 win against Australia at Athletic Park in Wellington.